-Stewart Hollenstein in association with Colin Stewart Architects won the design competition for the proposed Green Square Library and Plaza in Sydney, Australia.
-The project will be developed in the Green Square area located 4km south of the city centre.
+Stewart Hollenstein, in association with Colin Stewart Architects, won the design competition for the Green Square Library and Plaza in Sydney, Australia.
+The project is developed in the Green Square area located 4km south of the city centre.

-The integrated building project aims at providing a shared public space for different social, educational and recreational activities for the Green Square residents.
+The integrated building project provides a shared public space for different social, educational and recreational activities for the Green Square residents.